 Lonely Planet’s Guide to Travel Photography – This is the 2016 edition for the book mentioned above.
 It’s written by Richard I’Anson who also wrote the 2012 edition which I am a huge fan of.
 I haven’t read this version yet but if it’s anything like the previous edition then it should be a great buy.

 |Name of book:||Lonely Planet’s Guide to Travel Photography – 5th edition|

 New York Times 36 Hours – 2nd Edition

-The New York Times: 36 Hours Europe – This book provides 36 hour itineraries for lots of major destinations in Europe.
-The itineraries start on Friday and finishes on Sunday and suggests things to see and do, as well as recommended times.
-They also have some themed itineraries for some cities (not all), such as for when travelling with children, to see specific parts of a city, and various others.
+The New York Times: 36 Hours Europe – This book provides 36-hour itineraries for lots of major destinations in Europe.
+The itineraries start on Friday and finishes on Sunday and suggest things to see and do, as well as recommended times.
+They also have some themed itineraries for some cities (not all), such as for when travelling with children, to see specific parts of a city and various others.

 |Name of book:||The New York Times: 36 Hours Europe, 2nd Edition|

 | Author/Editor:||Barbara Ireland|

 Around the World in Cut-Outs